brajeshwar/brajeshwar.github.io/_posts/2006/2006-10-11-how-to-get-back-flickr-login-after-accidentally-merging-with-your-yahoo-id.md

----
-layout: post
-title: How to get back Flickr Login after accidentally merging with your Yahoo ID?
+# How to get back Flickr Login after accidentally merging with your Yahoo ID?
----

 Or how to un-merge your Flickr ID from your Yahoo ID?